Laborde Earles Injury Lawyers FAQ |

 Research Shows Chronic Pain Is Common After TKR

 Many patients who have knee replacement surgery later report dissatisfaction with the procedure.
-As much as 20% of patients say they are dissatisfied with their results one year after surgery, per The Journal of Bone and Joint Surgery.
+As much as 20% of patients say they are dissatisfied with their results two years after surgery, per The Journal of Bone and Joint Surgery.

 One major reason is pain.
 Between 10% and 34% of knee replacement patients report long-term pain, according to research published in The BMJ.
 In this study, researchers looked at data from patients reporting their pain outcomes anywhere from three months to five years after surgery.